rawitat/gtypist_lessons/programming_quotes.typ

 S:C++ would make a decent teaching language if we could teach the ++ part :without the C part.

+I:Larry O'Brien
+S:From a practical viewpoint, it's easy to see that C will always be with us, :taking a place beside FORTRAN and COBOL as the right tool for certain jobs.

+I:Bertrand Meyer
+S:C++ is the only current language making COBOL look good.

+I:Bill Joy
+S:You can't prove anything about a program written in C or FORTRAN.
+ :It's really just Peek and Poke with some syntactic sugar.

+I:Philip Greenspun
+S:Any sufficiently complicated C or FORTRAN program contains an ad hoc :informally-specified bug-ridden slow implementation of half of Common Lisp.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU